hanjie-chen/PersonalArticles/LLM-PromptExperience/Prompt Experience.md

    - **Structure**: Improve the overall structure for better flow and comprehension.
    - **Desired Output**: Clearly state the expected format or type of response.
 3. **Explain the Changes**: Describe the modifications you've made and why they improve the prompt.
-4. **Suggest Alternative Approaches**: If applicable, propose 2-3 variations of the prompt that might yield different but equally valuable results.
 5. **Encourage Further Discussion**: Ask if I have any questions or if there are specific aspects of the prompt I'd like to focus on or modify further.

 *Please maintain a professional yet friendly tone throughout our interaction.*